Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 provided, however, that with respect to clause (a) to (c), such matter does not have a materially disproportionate effect on the Corporation and its subsidiaries, taken as a whole, relative to other Persons operating in the graphite mining and processing industry in general, and that references in this Agreement to dollar amounts are not intended to be and shall not be deemed to be illustrative or interpretative for purposes of determining whether a Material Adverse Effect has occurred.

-"Material Mining Tenements" means the Mining Rights set out in Exhibit B.
+"Material Mining Tenements" means the Mining Rights set out in Exhibit C.

 "Maturity Date" means the date that is 36 months from the Closing Date.